frederic-perez/AmE-dictionary/dictionary.md

 __scores__ A large number of something. _Syn_ a great many, a lot, a great/good deal, a large/great number/amount, great quantities, plenty _He sent scores of enthusiastic letters to friends._
 __scour__ _v_ :six: (scoured) __1__ __a__ To clean, polish, or wash by scrubbing vigorously: scour a dirty oven. __b__ To remove by scrubbing: scour grease from a pan. __2__ To remove dirt or grease from (cloth or fibers) by means of a detergent. __3__ To clean (wheat) before the milling process. __4__ To clear (an area) by freeing of weeds or other vegetation. __5__ To clear (a channel or pipe) by flushing. __6__ Search thoroughly. _He invests hours scouring film._ __7__ To range over (an area) quickly and energetically.
 __scoured__ _v_
-__scourge__
-__scourge__ _n_ :six: /skəːdʒ/ A person or thing that causes great trouble or suffering. _Syn_ affliction, bane, curse, plague _The scourge of mass unemployment._ _Some conservative members called him a scourge who had put national security at risk._ _It goes back to the scourges of smallpox and the Black Plague._
+__scourge__ _n_ :seven: /skəːdʒ/ A person or thing that causes great trouble or suffering. _Syn_ affliction, bane, curse, plague _The scourge of mass unemployment._ _Some conservative members called him a scourge who had put national security at risk._ _It goes back to the scourges of smallpox and the Black Plague._
 __scours__
 __scowl__ _v_
 __scowling__ _v_